gildor2/UEViewer/README.md

 if umodel.exe crashes, and it is started with *-debug* option, standard Windows window appears with prompt to close program or debug it.
 You may choose "Debug with Visual Studio" there.

 Also you may use `--debug` parameter for build.sh script.
+This will generate separate set of object files and link into debug version of the executable (with the same executable file's name).
+You may quickly switch between "debug" and "release" builds without having to fully recompile the program.

 If you want to debug umodel.exe in Visual Studio without having a crash, you may load it either from IDE (```File |
 Open | Project/Solution```, then select *umodel.exe*), or you may type